New York Criminal Records

 New York Arrest Records

 An arrest record is an official document providing information regarding a person that has been questioned, apprehended, taken into custody, placed in detention, held for investigation and/or charged with, indicted or tried for any felony, misdemeanor or other offense by any law enforcement or military authority.
-In New York, a person can be arrested once they commit a misdemeanor amounting to a minor of an act as a breach of the peace or they commit a felony where there are reasonable grounds to believe they committed the crime, New York Consolidated Laws, Criminal Procedure Law
+In New York, a person can be arrested once they commit a misdemeanor amounting to a minor of an act as a breach of the peace.
+Arrests can also be made if a person commits a felony where there are reasonable grounds to believe he/she committed the crime.

 New York Arrest Warrants